Asifdotexe/StoDir/README.md

 2. Install Dependencies
 Once you have the code, use Poetry to create a virtual environment and install all the necessary packages from the poetry.lock file.
 This guarantees a reproducible setup.
+Ensure `poetry.lock` is committed to the repository for consistency across machines.

     ```bash
     poetry install